Toyota reveals bigger, bolder 2020 Highlander

 2020 Toyota Highlander

 The Highlander Hybrid features a 2.5-liter inline-4 paired with two electric motors to produce a total system output of 240 hp.
 That's down 75 horses compared to the 2020 Ford Explorer Hybrid, but Ford estimates just 24 mpg combined versus 34 for the Toyota.
 And for the first time, the Highlander Hybrid offers buyers the choice of front- or all-wheel drive.
+With all-wheel drive, the Highlander Hybrid receives a third electric motor at the rear axle.

 Standard tech include Apple Car Play, Android Auto, Alexa In-Car compatibility, plus WiFi connectivity through AT&T. An 8.0-inch touchscreen is standard for the infotainment hub but higher grades receive a 12.3-inch unit.
 There is also a suite of standard electronic driver aids to help prevent collisions, and additional aids can be added, including 360-degree camera monitoring.